 Pain Medicine Fellowship

-Our pain management clinical practice is largely divided into two arenas: acute and chronic pain management.
-The acute Pain Management Service facilitates the exposure and training of fellows in managing postoperative and post trauma pain, using various nerve blocks, and complex pharmacological management.
-This experience also assists fellows in development of relationships with patients and colleagues, skills which are vital to becoming leaders in Pain Medicine in the community.
+Our pain management clinical practice is largely divided into two areas: acute and chronic pain management.
+The acute Pain Management Service facilitates the exposure and training of fellows in managing postoperative and post-trauma pain, using various nerve blocks, and complex pharmacological management.
+This experience also assists fellows in the development of relationships with patients and colleagues, skills which are vital to becoming leaders in Pain Medicine in the community.

 Lesley Rao, MD Director, Pain Fellowship Program Washington University School of Medicine